Position Summary: The Health Supervisor is responsible for managing the general health and safety of campers and staff. This is a seasonal position.

 3. Provide first aid in life-threatening emergencies until medical assistance arrives.

-4. Report all treatments to the Resident Camp Manager at a predetermined time, unless emergency treatment warrants immediate notification.
+4. Report all treatments to the Resident Camp Director at a predetermined time, unless emergency treatment warrants immediate notification.

 5. Prepare first aid kits and distribute them to units, replenishing them as necessary.

 6. Develop and implement system for health screening of campers on their arrival in camp and review all health records; discuss particular items at staff meeting.

 7. Be responsible for any drugs and medicines brought to camp, and administer as directed by physician of the camper/staff.

 Other Job Duties:

 1. At close of camp season, complete final inventory (indicating what needs to be resupplied for following summer), clean-up of medical equipment and supply area, and evaluation.

 2. At close of each session, provide a written statement for parents of any girls who have been treated for illness that needs to be brought to parents' attention.